yoctoproject/poky/documentation/migration-guides/migration-3.3.rst

    S = "${WORKDIR}/git/python/pythonmodule"

 then in ``setup.py`` it works with source code in a relative fashion, such as ``../../src``.
-This causes pseudo to abort as it isn't able to track the paths properly.
+This causes pseudo to fail as it isn't able to track the paths properly.
 This release introduces a new :term:`DISTUTILS_SETUP_PATH` variable so that recipes can specify it explicitly, for example::